Frenzie/vmt/README.md

 ## Installation

 > **Note**
-> Bot requires Intents to be enabled in the developer portal & an API key for the DeepL API.
+> Bot requires the proper Gateway Intents to be enabled in the Discord developer portal (Message Content + Guild Messages for most setups) and `ffmpeg` available (installed automatically in the provided Docker image).

 - Clone the repository: `git clone https://github.com/dromzeh/vmt.git`
 - Rename the `config.example.json` file to `config.json` inside `src/config` and fill in the necessary values (See [Configuration](#configuration))